ShivamMadlani/CVMFS_kernel_test/README.md

 - Automates kernel build and test execution in a virtualized environment
 - Uses a static test binary to read a large file from a CVMFS repository
 - Supports `git bisect run` for kernel regression tracking
-- Root filesystem is created via `debootstrap` (not docker or full VM image)

 ---